xriver007/gigers_lstm/README.md

 This is an LSTM based language model.
 After training the model is capable of finishing the learned sentences, based on the first words fed in to the model.

 ## Code
-The code is separeted to 3 parts:
+The code is separated to 3 parts:

 1. word2vec_gigers.py: reads the raw text data and creates a dictionary and the embeddings lookup table from it using, using skip-gram model.